cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 The command uses two different Git commits to produce a list of affected Atmos components and stacks.

 For the first commit, the command assumes that the current repo root is a Git checkout.
-An error will be thrown if the current repo is not a Git repository (`.git` folder does not exist or is configured incorrectly).
+An error will be thrown if the current repo is not a Git repository (the `.git` folder does not exist or is configured incorrectly).

 The second commit is specified on the command line by using the `--ref` ([Git References](https://git-scm.com/book/en/v2/Git-Internals-Git-References)) or `--sha` (commit SHA) flags.